Defensible Space & Neighbors

 Out of the Area Neighbors

-If your neighbor's primary residence is out of the area, consider sending them a letter to express your concerns.
+If your neighbor's primary residence is out of the area, consider sending them a letter to express your concerns as stated above.
 If you are do not know their contact information, we can help you find this information in two ways:

 1. Online at the My Neighborhood Map